munificent/craftinginterpreters/book/closures.md

 <img src="image/closures/linked-list.png" alt="Three upvalues in a linked list."/>

-Whenever we close over a local variable, before creating a new upvalue, we look for an existing one in the list:
+Whenever we close over a local variable, before creating a new upvalue, we look for an existing one in the list.

 ^code look-for-existing-upvalue (1 before, 1 after)